MadLeon/LearnCPA/semester2/oop244/fundations.md

 ### Declarations

-> associates an entity with a type, telling the compiler how to interpret the entity's identifier.
+> Associates an entity with a type

+#### Forward Declaration

+> Like a function prototype

 ### Definitions

-> a declaration that associates a meaning with an identifier.
+- associates a meaning with an identifier.

-> In C++, each definition is an executable statement.
-We may embed it amongst other executable statements.
+- an executable statement.
+- can be embedded amongst other executable statements.

-`for (int i = 0; i < n; i++)`
+    - `for (int i = 0; i < n; i++)`

-**One Definition Rule**
+- are not necessarily definitions

+#### One Definition Rule

-In C++, a definition may only appear once within its scope.
+>  A definition may only appear once within its scope.